richardanaya/avatar-poser/README.md

 * Want to sling some code like a cyberspace cowboy?
 * Want to help document for the good of humanity?

-Feel free to create an issue.
+Feel free to create an issue or pull request.